vintheruler1/Studiously/README.md

 3. Install dependencies: `npm install`

 ## Usage
-1. Start the development server: `npm start`
+1. Start the development server: `npm start dev`
 2. Open `http://localhost:3000` in your browser to view the app.

 ## Contributing